Fugitive From Justice

 Under Federal law, you lose many of your civil rights while you are a fugitive from justice, even if the crime is just a misdemeanor.
 If the warrant was issued in Florida and you leave the state of Florida, then you are considered a fugitive from justice.

-While you are a fugitive from justice, you are not allowed to purchase or possess a firearm under Federal law.
-For example, 18 U.S.C. § 922[g](2) prohibits certain individuals from possessing firearms or ammunition, including anyone who is considered to be a fugitive from justice.
+While you are a fugitive from justice, you cannot purchase or possess a firearm under Federal law.
+For example, 18 U.S.C. § 922[g](2) prohibits certain individuals from possessing firearms or ammunition, including anyone considered to be a fugitive from justice.
+You might also lose access to certain government benefits.

 The term “fugitive from justice” is defined as “[a]ny person who has fled from any State to avoid prosecution for a felony or a misdemeanor; or any person who leaves the State to avoid giving testimony in any criminal proceeding.”

-The term also includes any person who knows that misdemeanor or felony charges are pending against such person and who leaves the State of prosecution.
+The term also includes anyone who knows that misdemeanor or felony charges are pending against such person and who leaves the State of prosecution.
 Even if you left the state before you were aware of the criminal investigation, you might still be considered a fugitive from justice after you find out about the warrant but refuse to surrender.

 Charges under 18 USC Chapter 49: Fugitives from Justice